Colleges in Massachusetts with EMT Training Programs

 Emergency Medical Technician Certificate

-This 1-year certificate program offers both day and evening programs, as well as a part-time option offered every other year.
-This program builds from the EMT program with more in-depth studies, lab and clinical practices focusing from infant to geriatric with acute aliments to critical emergencies.
-This program develops the foundation of information needed for taking the state's EMT-Paramedic exam.
+This 1-year certificate program offers both day and evening programs.
+Curriculum builds from the EMT program with more in-depth studies, lab and clinical practices focusing from infant to geriatric patients with acute aliments to critical emergencies.
+This program develops the foundation of information needed to take the state's EMT-Paramedic exam.

 Bristol Community College

-Chartered in 1965, Bristol Community College serves over 9,000 students a year.
+Chartered in 1965, Bristol Community College serves over 7,000 students a year.
 The school offers over 150 programs of study for students interested in certificates or associate degrees.
-Bristol Community College is accredited by the New England Association of Schools and Colleges, and consists of 3 campuses and 1 center.
+Bristol Community College is accredited by the New England Association of Schools and Colleges, and consists of four campuses and one center.

 Certificate of Recognition in Emergency Medical Technician

 This 8-credit, 2-course certificate program prepares students for the State of Massachusetts EMT licensing exam.
-The program is offered at the Fall River, New Bedford and Atteboro campuses.
 Courses utilize hands-on learning and simulations to help students learn assessment and management in emergency situations.
 Students develop skills for life saving techniques such as life support CPR, airway management, spinal injury care, severe bleeding treatment and patient assistance in ambulance transport.
 Students are also expected to exhibit an understanding of physiology, anatomy, and pathophysiology.